Professor Ching-chu Hu, Chair

 Performance Minors must be enrolled in one-hour, 2 credit hours, lessons for each term they are registered as a Performance Minor.
 The applied lesson fee will be waived for music performance minors.

-Music Minor MUS 104 Music Theory, MUS 201 Music History I or MUS 202 Music History II, Private Lessons, minimum 4 semesters on the same instrument; 2 Music Electives at the 300 Level; Large Ensembles, minimum 4 semesters; Keyboard Proficiency and Performance Skills Exam, Performance Juries each term.
+Music Minor MUS 104 Music Theory, MUS 201 Music History I or MUS 202 Music History II, Private Lessons, minimum 4 semesters on the same instrument; 2 Music Electives at the 300 Level; Core Ensembles, minimum 4 semesters; Keyboard Proficiency and Performance Skills Exam, Performance Juries each term.

 Composition Minor MUS 104 Music Theory I, MUS 105 Music Theory II, MUS 217 Computer Music, MUS 329 20th Century Music; MUSP 129 Composition Seminar, minimum 4 semesters; Private Composition Lessons, minimum 4 semesters; Keyboard Proficiency and Performance Skills Exam; 402 Senior Project.